Roshick/manifest-maestro-api/docs/HelmChartRepositoryChartReference.md

 ### NewHelmChartRepositoryChartReference

-`func NewHelmChartRepositoryChartReference(repositoryType string, repositoryURL string, chartName string, ) *HelmChartRepositoryChartReference`
+`func NewHelmChartRepositoryChartReference(repositoryURL string, chartName string, ) *HelmChartRepositoryChartReference`

 NewHelmChartRepositoryChartReference instantiates a new HelmChartRepositoryChartReference object This constructor will assign default values to properties that have it defined,